5 Tips for Hosting a Sustainable Wedding

 We often times don’t think about it, but there is a lot of waste/excess that goes into a wedding celebration.
 Reduce that waste by donating your leftovers (not just food) to help others.
 Here are few ways to help:

 - Donate leftover flowers to Random Acts of Flowers, Floranthropy, or Repeat Roses.
 They will pick up your leftovers and deliver to nursing homes, hospitals, etc. or compost the next day if they aren't salvageable.

 - Find a homeless shelter, Waste Food non-profit, or a food bank willing to take your leftover meals, or at very least, set out compost bins for the remaining leftovers.

 - If you receive duplicate gifts, half-way houses are always in need of home goods, as well Art Therapy non-profits and similar programs.

-Make it a part of your new marriage’s foundation, so that as you grow together in love, you are also growing in loving others, and your planet.
+Make it a part of your new marriage’s foundation, so that as you grow together in love, you are also growing in loving others and your planet.

-This article was written by Danielle Calhoun, wedding photography turned humanitarian, speaker and socially conscious wedding blogger, founded Black Sheep Bride in 2014.
+This article was written by Danielle Calhoun, wedding photographer turned humanitarian, speaker and socially conscious wedding blogger, who founded Black Sheep Bride in 2014.
 After traveling to several developing countries to photograph non-profits, orphanages, and social impact projects, she often came home conflicted about the wedding industry she was supported by.
 Black Sheep Bride was born to highlight the amazing people in the wedding world that use their love to serve others and the environment.